 The France Florida Foundation for the Arts is a non-profit organization founded in 2004 by the Consulate General of France in Miami and the Cultural Services of the French Embassy in the U.S. with a group of individual American French-Culture-Lovers.

 The FFFA’s primary mission is to develop relations between France and Florida by raising funds and supporting projects that encourage all forms of cultural, educational and professional cooperation between French and Floridian institutions and individuals, but also to increase the awareness and appreciation of French and francophone culture and history.
-It is chaired since April 2017 by Dr. Melissa Patrylo.
+It is presided by Dr. Melissa Patrylo since April 2017.

 FFFA Team : Steven Edelstein, Jean-Pierre Miquel, Jacques Brion, Mimi Gregory, Denise-Marie Nieman, Aline Darmouni, Fausto de la Cruz, Brigitte van den Hove-Smith, Barbara Frey, Michèle Wiseheart